jlangch/venice/doc/readme/multi-file-app.md

 This fragment of the application archive's main file 'billing.venice' demonstrates how to load additional files and resources from the archive.
-The main file is automatically executed when the app is started.
-It bootstraps the application.
+The main file is bootstrapping the application.

 ```clojure
 (ns billing)